Because you are never alone.

 Since I presented the idea of the invisible mentor to the world at the end of March 2009, I have been shaping the concept.
 An invisible mentor is a unique leader you can learn things from by observing them from a distance.
 But, it has become very clear to me that an invisible mentor is more than a person.
 I am now embarking on a journey to create the invisible mentor model so that I am better able to serve my readers.

 Journey to a Liberal Arts Education

 I have read frequently that people who have a liberal arts education are more flexible and resilient so I have set out to test this theory by embarking on an informal liberal arts education.

 And what does it mean to be a successful and accomplished person?

 The reality is that success is very personal and means different things to different people, but one trait that is often common among the most accomplished people is continuous learning.
 And these people learn in a variety of ways – formally and informally.
 They usually have an extensive personal library.
-And they are not reading contemporary books, they are getting schooled in a classic education – that is, they are getting a liberal arts education.
+And they are not reading contemporary books, they are getting schooled in a classical education – that is, they are getting a liberal arts education.

 During the Middle Ages (400 CE to 1400 CE), mostly members of the clergy, such as priests and monks were able to read and write, therefore they held and wielded an exceptional amount of power.
 During the Renaissance (1400 to 1600), with the invention and adoption of the printing press, books were more readily available, so literacy rates soared in Europe.
 The Early Modern era (1600 to 1800), especially the Enlightenment in 1700s, with great thinkers such as Voltaire, Denis Diderot, and Jean-Jacques Rousseau, people started to reason for themselves, instead of relying on the teachings of institutions.
 The printing press was a game changer, and more people became accomplished because they had access to books and were now able to think for themselves.